krawaller/aehomepage/readme.md

 This is the homepage for the Algebra Explorer iOS app.
-It is a single page app, but comes in two versions; index.html is the English version, and index-se.html is the Swedish version.
+See it live [here](http://krawaller.github.com/aehomepage).
+It is a single page app, but comes in two versions; `index.html` is the English version, and `index-se.html` is the Swedish version.

-These files should never be edited directly as they are generated through a build process!
-This is located inside the build folder.
+These two files should never be edited directly as they are generated through a build process.
+This is based inside the `build` folder.
 Navigate to that folder and execute `node build.js` to generate the files.

-Inside the build folder there is a blocks folder, which contains files meant to be edited:
+Inside the `build` folder there is a `blocks` folder, which contains files meant to be edited:

 *    `skeleton.html` is the main html template used for the app.
 *    `main-en.md` is a markdown file containing the main content in English.
 The build process will parse the markdown into html and build a language-specific file using the html skeleton.